Robust Uniform Inference for Quantile Treatment Effects in Regression Discontinuity Designs: A Unified Framework

 Condition (i) requires a random sampling of $(Y,D,X)$ and sufficient data around $X=0$.
+The i.i.d. condition (i) (a) is shared by most of the prior work on regression discontinuity and kink designs.
+Exceptions are Bartlalotti and Brummet (2017) and Calonico, Cattaneo, Farrell and Titiunik (2018), which relax the assumption of identical distribution and study cluster-robust inference -- we will also present a method of cluster-robust inference in Section \ref{sec:cluster_robust} by extending our baseline results.
+Versions of the smoothness and nonzero requirements in condition (i) (b) are shared by the assumptions made in the prior work, and relate to the absence of endogenous sorting.
+This assumption is analogous to Assumption 1.1. in the closely related benchmark paper by Bartalotti, Calhoun and He (2017).
 Regarding condition (ii), a sufficient condition for $\{x \mapsto \mu_{k}(x,\theta_k):\theta_k \in \Theta_k\}$ to be of VC type class is, for example, the existence of some non-negative function $M_k:\mathscr{X}\rightarrow \mathds{R}_+$ such that $|\mu_{k}(x,\bar{\theta}_k)-\mu_{k}(x,\theta_k)|\le M_k(x)|\bar{\theta}_k-\theta_k|$ for all $\bar{\theta}_k,\theta_k\in \Theta_k$ for each $k = 1,2$.
 Analogous remarks apply to $\{y\mapsto g_1(y,\theta_1):\theta_1 \in \Theta_1\}$ and $\{d\mapsto g_2(d,\theta_2):\theta_2 \in \Theta_2\}$ as well.
 Another sufficient condition is the case when a class of functions is of variations bounded by one, e.g. in the case of CDF estimation, $\{y \mapsto \mathds{1}\{y \le y'\}:y'\in \mathscr{Y}\}$ satisfies the VC type condition.
 Also notice that the common integrable envelope $F_\Epsilon$ in condition (ii) is satisfied if all the classes of functions are uniformly bounded, but does not rule out some cases that some of these classes of functions are unbounded.
 In Appendix \ref{sec:application_examples}, we will check these high-level assumptions with primitive sufficient assumptions for each of the ten specific examples presented in Examples \ref{ex:fuzzy_rdd}--\ref{ex:fuzzy_quantile_rdd} and Appendix \ref{sec:ex:sharp_rdd}--\ref{sec:ex:group}.
-Condition (iii) specifies admissible rates of bandwidths, which are consistent with common choice rules to be presented in Appendix \ref{sec:practical_guideline}.
+Parts (ii) (b) and (ii) (c) are analogous to Assumption 1.3. and Assumption 1.4., respectively, in Bartalotti, Calhoun and He (2017).
+Condition (iii) specifies admissible rates of bandwidths, which are consistent with common choice rules (e.g., Imbens and Kalyanaraman, 2012; Calonico, Cattaneo and Titiunik, 2014; Arai and Ichimura, 2016; Calonico, Cattaeneo, and Farrell, 2016ab; Arai and Ichimura, 2018; for regression discontinuity designs) -- see Appendix \ref{sec:practical_guideline}.
+This condition is analogous to Assumption 2 in Bartalotti, Calhoun and He (2017) for the special case of $h \sim b$ in their notation.
 Condition (iv) is satisfied by common kernel functions, such as uniform, triangular, biweight, triweight, and Epanechnikov kernels to list a few examples, while the normal kernel is obviously ruled out.